Flight – Frontier Airlines

 Hotel – Holiday Inn Express, Mill Valley

 Mill Valley neighbors the bayfront town of Sausalito.
-Jaw dropping homes are peppered along the waterfront along with shops, restaurants and a beautiful marina full of sailboats, fisherman, and kayakers.
+Jaw-dropping homes are peppered along the waterfront along with shops, restaurants, and a beautiful marina full of sailboats, fishermen, and kayakers.
 Here, you’ll likely catch glimpses of playful sea life.
-From the Sausalito Point, visitors can board a ferry to Fisherman’s Wharf for $15 each way.
+From Sausalito Point, visitors can board a ferry to Fisherman’s Wharf for $15 each way.

 Even though I had never traveled to San Francisco, it’s widely known that you should NOT pack shorts and sandals.
 It’s never really cold or hot and never really sunny or cloudy.
 Thankfully, I’ve visited climates like this before (London & Portland).
 Packing for moody weather means wearing layers you can add or remove throughout the day.

 I was surprised to have so many misses with San Francisco’s food scene.
 For a city so well known for its culinary experiences, we were feeling pretty unsatisfied until we finally caught a break with dinner on our second day.